kubernetes/website/content/en/blog/_posts/2023-10-18-gateway-api-time-to-switch-i2gw/index.md

 Gateway API is designed with extensibility as a core feature.
 Rather than enforcing a one-size-fits-all model, it offers the flexibility to link custom resources at multiple layers within the API's framework.
 This layered approach to customization ensures that users can tailor configurations to their specific needs without overwhelming the main structure.
-By doing so, the Gateway API facilitates more granular and context-sensitive adjustments, allowing for a fine-tuned balance between standardization and adaptability.
+By doing so, Gateway API facilitates more granular and context-sensitive adjustments, allowing for a fine-tuned balance between standardization and adaptability.
 This becomes particularly valuable in complex cloud-native environments where specific use cases require nuanced configurations.
+A critical difference is that Gateway API has a much broader base set of features and a standard pattern for extensions that can be more expressive than annotations were on Ingress.

 ## Upgrading to Gateway